“MISSISSIPPI SUMMER” November Performances

-Staged Readings at The Lambs
+Staged Readings in February were a hit at The Lambs Club

 “Mississippi Summer” Highlights Jewish Role in Civil Rights Struggle